amcherry91/NHL-ML-Prediction/README.md

 [Anaconda](https://www.anaconda.com/distribution/) was also used to create and manage the Tensorflow environment.
 When installing Anaconda, ensure that "Add Anaconda to my PATH environment variable" is __checked__

-One you have downloaded and installed Tensorflow and Anaconda.
+Once you have downloaded and installed Tensorflow and Anaconda.
 Open a command terminal and create a new tensorflow environment using the following code
 ```
 conda create -n tensor python=3.6
 ```